ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 <ExpandableCard
 title="How much will gas cost?" contentPreview="On Optimism, total fees should be anywhere from ~$0.25-$2">

+Optimism has implemented the Bedrock upgrade, which has further reduced gas costs for users.

 Total transaction fees for an ethereum.org contributor registering as a project should be under 0.001 ETH.